kghose/kghose.github.io/linux-tips/vi.md

 ---
-title: Neo(Vi(m)) buffers, splits and tabs
+title: Neo(Vi(m)) buffers, views, splits and tabs
 permalink: linux-tips/vi-buffers
-last_updated_at: 2025-11-01
+last_updated_at: 2025-11-03
 ---

+The Vi series of editors became more powerful to use once I finally understood the concepts behind _buffers_ and _views_.

-# Buffers
+# Buffers and views

 In Vi you can open a file (`:edit file1.txt`) and then open another one (`:edit file2.txt`).
+After the second command the editor will be showing you `file2.txt`.
+Unlike GUI editors, however, `file1.txt` isn't really forgotten.
+It's still in memory in a _buffer_.
+It's just that the _view_ isn't showing it.

-The editor now shows you `file2.txt`.
-Unlike GUI editors `file1.txt` isn't really forgotten.
-It just in a buffer and you can type `:b TAB` to list all the available buffers and switch to one of them.
+You can type `:b TAB` to list all the available buffers and get the current _view_ to show a buffer you choose.

-In this respect a buffer in Vi does the same job as a tab in a GUI editor.
+A buffer is kind of like a tab in a GUI editor, but is actually much more powerful.

-# Splits
+# Split view

-A split breaks the window vertically (`:vsplit`) or horizontally (`:hsplit`) into multiple views each of which can show a buffer.
-These buffers can be same or different.
+A split breaks the window vertically (`:vsplit`) or horizontally (`:split`) into multiple views each of which can show a buffer.
+These buffers can be _same or different._

+Now you see how powerful this is.
+I can load up a file (which is in a buffer now) and then split the view into two halves and I can view different parts of the same buffer (file) in the two views.
+These are live views: I can edit two different parts of the same file in the two views.

+If I load multiple files, I can use the `:b` command to switch which buffer is show in a given view.

 # Tabs

-Tabs allow us to have multiple windows.
+Tabs are yet another layer on top of this.
+Tabs allow us to have multiple windows in the application.
+Each window can have different splits and different views onto any buffer, including the same buffer viewed multiple times across tabs.

+Once I understood buffers and splits I stopped using tabs.

 # Example